khaosans/ddd-llm-claims/docs/sequence_diagram.md

 ### Phase 2: Policy Validation

-**The Story**: Now that we have structured claim facts, we need to verify that the claim is actually covered by an active insurance policy.
-This is like checking if someone has valid insurance before processing their claim.
+**Policy Validation Phase**: With structured claim facts extracted, the system verifies that the claim is covered by an active insurance policy.
+This validation ensures policy coverage before claim processing proceeds.

 **What Happens**: